17 Things to Know Before Renting a Car in Milan Italy

 If you’re just going to stay in Milan and you’re not going to explore the surrounding areas, you don’t really need to rent a car.

-When I used to live in Italy I didn’t own a car and moving around the city by tram, busses, and underground transportation was very easy.
+When I used to live in Italy, I didn’t own a car, and moving around the city by tram, buses, and underground transportation was very easy.

-Nowadays Google Maps will tell you the best route and transportation as well.
+Nowadays, Google Maps not only tells you the best route but also provides transportation options.

 However, if you don’t want to limit yourself to just Milan when you’re visiting, having a car will let you explore everything at your own pace and on your own terms.